peterpjaspers/yet-another-make/doc/yam.md

 ### Wrong build order
-Assume command P produces file F and command C reads F. For C to produce up-to-date output it must use the latest version of F. Hence C must be executed after P.
+Assume command P produces file F and command C reads F. For C to produce up-to-date output it must use the latest version of F. Hence C must be executed after P. Proper build order can only be ensured when all input dependencies are known.
+Yam therefore fails the build if command C reads F while F is not specified as input of C.
-Yam deduces build order by requiring the user to specify all input files that are produced by other commands.
-Yam will fail the build if the user fails to do so.
-Yam can do so because it monitors the command's file accesses.
+Yam can detect such errors because it monitors the command's file accesses.

 ### Build commands that are not parallel-safe
 Yam fails the build when multiple commands write to the same file.